conoro/hugo.conoroneill.net/content/post/mongodb-atlas-data-api-huge-for-no-code-low-code-platforms-like-tines.md

 This isn't just close to what I need, it's exactly what I need.
 REST access to a full-blown online database that can then be used for whatever querying, analytics or visualisations I want to do afterwards 🤯

 Even better - like everything historically with MongoDB, it just works!
 5 minutes after reading the announcement I was writing and reading to/from a collection using cURL against my Atlas instance.
-30 seconds after that, I had copied those cURL commands as Tines HTTP requests with CTRL-C/CTRL-V and was reading and writing to MongoDB in our No-Code Automation platform.
-I don't think I've stopped grinning even whilst asleep.

 ```bash
 curl --request POST \